Tiledesk/tiledesk-chatbot-programming-recipes/README.md

 # tiledesk-fallback-to-search-tutorial

-This tutorial will show you how to continure after a fallback on the native Resolution bot seamlessly to a suggested list of search results from a Knowledge base.
+This tutorial demonstrates how to seamlessly continue after a fallback on the Resolution bot to a suggested list of search results from a Knowledge base (Wikipedia).

 ## Introduction